 Arizona’s Department of Corrections did announce a set of baseline measures on March 18, including waving medical co-pays for people experiencing flu-like symptoms and providing incarcerated people with free soap.

 Advocates also worry that prisons and jails will interpret “social distancing” to mean solitary confinement, Elizabeth Weill-Greenberg reports in The Appeal.
-“Solitary confinement is already widely used when incarcerated patients are ill or experiencing mental health challenges,” Weill-Greenberg writes.
+“Solitary confinement is already widely used when incarcerated patients are ill or experiencing mental health challenges,” she says.

-Some jurisdictions are persisting in seeking and applying the death penalty.
+Some jurisdictions are persisting in seeking and applying the death penalty during the outbreak.

 Texas plans to go ahead with executions during the outbreak, despite disruptions to the appeals process and the cancellation of visits.
 But on March 16, the Texas Court of Criminal Appeals issued a 60-day stay on the state’s planned execution of John Hummel, Lauren Gill reports in The Appeal, due to “the current health crisis and enormous resources needed to address that emergency.”
 Texas has five other executions planned in those 60 days.

-In Colorado’s Adams County, District Attorney Dave Young is continuing a death penalty trial even though normal court operations are halted.
+In Colorado’s Adams County, District Attorney Dave Young is continuing with a death penalty trial even though normal court operations are suspended.

-And in Pennsylvania, Lauren Gill reports in The Appeal that a man “who has spent 23 years on death row and who prosecutors have determined is ‘likely innocent’ is exhibiting symptoms of COVID-19 and must be released from prison immediately so he can seek medical care.
-The office of DA Larry Krasner has sought to get courts to vacate the conviction over “false testimony, alleged prosecutorial misconduct, and junk scientific evidence to support their claim,” but local courts are shutting down.
+And in Pennsylvania, Lauren Gill reports in The Appeal that a man who has spent 23 years on death row and who prosecutors have determined is ‘likely innocent’ is exhibiting symptoms of COVID-19.
+The office of DA Larry Krasner has sought to get courts to vacate the conviction, but local courts are shutting down his efforts.

 Fines and fees